Amit Bhargav

 Amit Bhargav is an Indian actor who has appeared in films and television shows in Tamil, Kannada, and Hindi.
 He became popular for his role in the Kannada television series Seethe in which he played Lord Rama.
 He was noted for his short role in Abhishek Verman's 2 States (2014).
 He is most known for his role as Arjun in the Tamil television series Kalyanam Mudhal Kadhal Varai.
 He went on to perform supporting roles in Tamil films, including Yennai Arindhaal (2015), Miruthan (2016) and Aranmanai 3 (2021).
-He has also voiced for characters in both Kannada and Tamil productions.
+He has also voiced for characters in both Kannada and Tamil film industry.